antoniogiacomelli/RK0/README.md

  - High-precision application timers.
  - Efficient fixed-size Memory Allocator (Memory Pools)
  - Footprint as low as 3KB ROM and 500B RAM (core features).
+ - Highly modular: features are independent.
+You dont't pay for what you don't use.
  - Clean uniform API.

 ---